danmayer/coverband/README.md

 ### Verbose Debug / Development Mode

-Note: To debug issues getting coverband working.
+Note: To debug issues getting Coverband working.
 I recommend running in development mode, by turning verbose logging on `config.verbose = true` and passing in the Rails.logger `config.logger = Rails.logger` to the Coverband config.
 This makes it easy to follow in development mode.
 Be careful to not leave these on in production as they will affect performance.

 ---